-Table 7: Atlantic ports between the 20 largest European ports in 2010; the freight they handle, their size compared to the largest European port - Rotterdam - and their ranking in terms of size.
+Table 8: Atlantic ports amongst the 20 largest European ports in 2010; the freight they handle, their size compared to the largest European port - Rotterdam - and their ranking in terms of size.

-Source: Eurostat (mar\mg\am\pwhc)
+Source: Eurostat (mar_mg_am_pwhc)

-&lt;sup>92 UNCTAD: Review of maritime transport 2011
+91 UNCTAD: Review of maritime transport 2011

-&lt;sup>93 In 2009, Atlantic short sea shipping catered 231 mtonnes out of 1,685 mtonnes of the European short sea shipping sector.
+92 In 2009, Atlantic short sea shipping catered 231 mtonnes out of 1,685 mtonnes of the European short sea shipping sector.
 (DG MARE, "Blue Growth - scenarios and drivers for Sustainable Growth from the Oceans, Seas and Coasts.
 Maritime Sub-Function Profile Report.
 Short Sea Shipping (1.2)" 2012)

-The Atlantic Member States cover approximately 20 % of all European passenger dis-/embarkments to which the ferries across the English Channel contribute substantially.
+Atlantic Member States account for approximately 20 % of all European passenger dis-/embarkments, of which the English Channel ferries represent a substantial proportion.

-Shipping has low unit cost in comparison to other transport modes and is competitive at large distances.
-Fuels make up some 30-40 % of operating costs, and costs are thus largely affected by fuel price fluctuations, but increases in the transport sector's operation costs can enhance shipping's competiveness relative to road on shorter distances.
-This tendency can be intensified by congestion on land infrastructure and environmental regulation.
-Still, a crucial question for the future is how the sector's ability to compete will be affected by increased costs due to e.g. environmental requirements.
+Shipping has low unit costs in comparison with other transport modes and can be competitive at large distances.
+Fuel represents some 30-40 % of operating costs,93 and costs are thus largely affected by fuel price fluctuations; however increases in the transport sector's operation costs may enhance shipping's competiveness relative to road on shorter distances.
+A crucial question for the future is how increased costs due to for example environmental requirements will affect the sector's ability to compete.

 European shipbuilders have lost ground to Asian competitors, and only specialized shipyards continue to operate out of Europe.
-In Brittany, the specialised ship-repair business in Brest is a corner stone in France's largest maritime cluster: the 'Pôle de competitivité mer' which is the centre of many R&D activities.
-This includes private-academia projects related to corrosion control (CORONAV) and environmentally friendly anti-fouling paints (BIOPAINTROP) and many others.
+In Brittany, the specialised ship-repair business in Brest is a cornerstone in France's largest maritime cluster: the 'Pôle de competitivité mer' which is a focal point of R&D activities, including private-academia projects related to corrosion control (CORONAV) and environmentally friendly anti-fouling paints (BIOPAINTROP).

-The maritime transport sector shares the technology platform WaterborneTP in an effort to highlight R&D requirements for European competitiveness, innovation and the meeting of regulations like safety and environment.
+The maritime transport sector shares the technology platform Waterborne^{TP} in an effort to highlight R&D requirements for European competitiveness, innovation and the meeting of regulations like safety and environment.